 – Beryl Markham, West with the Night /via

-Chronoscope World is a time machine to explore the history of the world, browsing maps from the 13th until the 20th century.
-More than 3,500 high-resolution maps can be displayed in a maps application on the correct geographic location.
+Chronoscope World is a time machine to explore the history of the world by browsing maps dating back to 14th century B.C.
+More than 4,700 high-resolution maps can be displayed in a maps application on their correct geo location.

 All outlines can be displayed at once for a fast overview.
 Filters can be applied for a time interval, the map scale or the library’s signature.

 Power tip: Use the dark mode to improve the contrast of the outlines.

 Check the Time Traveler’s Guide to learn more about Chronoscope World

 Chronoscope World supports IIIF [triple aye eff].
 IIIF is an open standard to deliver high resolution images for deep zooming from galleries, libraries, archives, and museums world wide.